-We conduct experiments for bi-modal unbalanced scenarios where classes can have a high frequency of $1.0$ or a low frequency of $0.1$.
-We use a fraction factor that determines the amount of infrequent classes in the scenario, e.g., Fraction=$0.3$ means that $30\%$ of the classes are infrequent.
-In Table \ref{tab:er_fa} we compare ER-FA with the Naive, ER-RS and ER-CB strategies.
-The numbers show the MCA and average Test Accuracy (TA) metrics for each strategy in the end of the stream averaged over three runs.
-Our strategy outperforms all other scenarios in almost all settings in both CIFAR-100 and TinyImageNet datasets in terms of TA, and significantly outperforms other methods in terms of MCA (in the last experience).
-Moreover, we illustrate the accuracy of infrequent classes in CIFAR-100 experiments for Fraction=$0.3$ in Figure \ref{fig:infreq_acc_aware_replay} where ER-FA achieves considerably higher accuracy in the whole stream by assigning larger quota to infrequent classes without losing its performance on frequent classes (refer to Appendix \ref{appendix_faresults} for further illustrations).
+We conduct experiments for bi-modal unbalanced streams where classes can have a high repetition frequency of $1.0$ or a low repetition frequency of $0.1$.
+We use a fraction factor that determines the number of infrequent classes in the stream, e.g., Fraction=$0.3$ means that $30\%$ of the classes are infrequent.
+In Table \ref{tab:er_fa} we provide a comparison between Naive, ER, ER-ACE \cite{caccia2022new} and DER \cite{buzzega2020dark} strategies when used with the RS, CB and FA buffers.
+The numbers show the MCA and ACA metrics on the test set in each strategy at the end of the stream, averaged over three runs.
+In the CIFAR-100 experiments, when ER and DER are used with our FA buffer, both ACA and MCA metrics are improved compared to when using them with the RS and CB buffers.
+In the TinyImageNet experiments, ER-FA outperforms other methods in terms of ACA in fractions $0.3$ and $0.5$.
+Additionally, we observed that MCA is always higher for the FA versions of all replay-based methods.
+In general, we found using DER strategy with the FA buffer, results in a good balance between ACA and MCA.
+Moreover, we demonstrate the accuracy of infrequent classes in CIFAR-100 experiments for Fraction=$0.3$ in Figure \ref{fig:infreq_acc_aware_replay} where ER-FA achieves considerably higher accuracy in the whole stream by assigning a larger quota to infrequent classes without losing its performance on frequent classes (refer to Appendix \ref{appendix_faresults} for further illustrations).